TheFeThrone/RaumstatusmelderPi/README.md

 - Storage: Choose your MicroSD Card
 - Settings: Here you can set the hostname, username and password by witch you can ssh into your pi and also set your first wireless connection

-3. Install pip, full python libs and requirements
+3. Install pip and requirements

 - `sudo apt-get install -y pip`
 - `pip -r requirements.text -y`